Ilya703/Education-3/README.md

 # Food-site

-## The project has module structure that provides the opportunity of reusing some modules
+## The project has module structure that provides the opportunity of reusing modules

 ### What were used?
 * HTML5